A Safe Place to Learn, Play and Grow

 - Describes details in pictures/illustrations

-- Follows 2-step directions with reminders
+- Follows two-step directions with reminders

 - Uses simple sentences with appropriate grammatical structure

-Fine Motor
+Fine Motor:

-- Practices manual self-help skills (velcro, snaps)
+- Practices manual self-help skills (such as Velcro, snaps, etc.)

 - Refines grasp to manipulate tools and objects